Observational Tests of Regular Black Holes with Scalar Hair and their Stability: Setup of the theory of regular black holes

 If we consider the regime $A \ll r$, the lapse function $b(r)$ can be approximated by

 and the event horizon is obtained by solving $\tilde{b}(r) = 0$, which yields

 Note that when $A = 0$, the horizon reduces to the Schwarzschild black hole as expected.
 Fig. \ref{f1} shows the radial profile of the lapse function $b(r)$ for different values of the parameter $A$.
 In the Schwarzschild limit ($A=0$), the lapse vanishes at the horizon, recovering the standard black hole solution.
 However, for $A>0$, the family of solutions corresponds to regular black holes, where the central singularity is removed while maintaining asymptotic flatness.
-Increasing values of $A$ shift the position of the event horizon toward smaller radii, whereas the spacetime smoothly interpolates to the flat limit at large distances.
-At the critical value $A\simeq 4.71$, the lapse vanishes only at the limit, signaling a degenerate configuration that separates the domain of regular black holes with well-defined horizons from horizonless regular spacetimes.
+Increasing values of $A$ shift the coordinate location of the event horizon toward smaller values of the radial coordinate $r$.
+However, since $r$ does not represent a physical distance in this chart, the invariant areal radius of the horizon, $\omega(r_+)$, actually increases with $A$, whereas the spacetime smoothly interpolates to the flat limit at large distances.
+At the critical value $A\simeq 4.71$, the lapse vanishes only at the limit, signaling a degenerate configuration that separates the domain of regular black holes with well-defined horizons from wormhole spacetimes.

-As we discussed in this section, the parameter A is a phadom scalar hair, and when the scalar field backreacts to the metric, A becomes a primary scalar charge.
+As we discussed in this section, the parameter A is a phantom scalar hair, and when the scalar field backreacts to the metric, A becomes a primary scalar charge.
 Above all, the most important role of this parameter is that it makes the black hole regular.
-In the following, we study how this parameter is constrained by observational results.
+In the next sections, we study how this parameter is constrained by observational results.

+It is worth noting that the mass parameter $m$ appears explicitly in the scalar potential (\ref{d4pot}), which defines the theory.
+This implies that varying the black-hole mass modifies the underlying theory rather than simply selecting a different solution.
+An alternative formulation can be obtained through a straightforward reparametrization.
+Since the scalar potential depends only in the combination $m/A^3$, we introduce the constant

+and regard $c$ as the parameter defining the theory.
+With this redefinition, the scalar potential becomes independent of the scalar charge $A$ and can be written as